-Certas Energy are committing to converting up to 20 customer properties as part of the industry wide trial of liquid renewable fuel for off-grid home heating.
-Joining the second phase of the fossil fuel replacement demonstration project with UKIFDA, OFTEC and 16 fuel distributors as they collectively commit to convert 200 homes and businesses across the UK from oil heating to the renewable fuel Hydrotreated Vegetable Oil (HVO) this winter, amounting to an initial investment of over £800,000.
+Joining the second phase of the fossil fuel replacement demonstration project with UKIFDA, OFTEC and 16 fuel distributors as they have collectively commit to convert 200 homes and businesses across the UK from oil heating to the renewable fuel Hydrotreated Vegetable Oil (HVO) this winter, amounting to an initial investment of over £800,000.

-The demonstration will see properties immediately benefit from an 88% reduction in carbon emissions.
+The demonstration will see properties immediately benefit from up to 90% reduction in carbon emissions.
 The conversion requires minimal changes to the boiler and storage tank at a cost of around £500 and takes less than an hour to complete.

 The fossil-free fuel, sourced from waste cooking oil, fats and greases has been certified as sustainable by the International Sustainability and Carbon Certification (ISCC).